rdkcmf/rdk-aamp/README.txt

-maxBitrate			Set maximum bitrate filter for playback profiles, default is LONG_MAX. downloadStallTimeout            Timeout value for detection curl download stall in second,default is 0. downloadStartTimeout            Timeout value for curl download to start after connect in seconds,default is 0.
+maxBitrate			Set maximum bitrate filter for playback profiles, default is LONG_MAX. downloadStallTimeout            Timeout value for detection curl download stall in second,default is 0. downloadStartTimeout            Timeout value for curl download to start after connect in seconds,default is 0. discontinuityTimeout		Value in MS after which AAMP will try recovery for discontinuity stall, after detecting empty buffer, 0 will disable the feature, default 3000.

+// Double inputs
+networkTimeout			Specify download time out in seconds, default is 10 seconds. manifestTimeout			Specify manifest download time out in seconds, default is 10 seconds.

 *File Harvest Config :